Designs and Patterns in Indian Saree

-Sarees like muslins of Alwar (Rajasthan), which were printed or brush-dyed in different colours on each face of the fabric, the fine translucent muslins called masuria malmal, Kota`s transparent muslins (often called Kota saris) etc are sarees worn by the upper class women of West India.
+Sarees like muslins of Alwar (Rajasthan), which were printed or brush-dyed in different colours on each face of the fabric, the fine translucent muslins called Masuria Malmal, Kota Sarees, etc are worn by the upper class women of West India.
 Apart from these, West India is the abode of excellent Chanderi Sarees, Embroidered Tinsel Sarees, Gujarati Brocade Sarees, Maheshwari Sarees, Paithani Sarees, Patola Sarees, Tussar Sarees, etc. Bandhani sarees are created by the artisans in Rajasthan and Gujarat.
 The traditional and most famous type of Gujarati saree called the Gharchola is admired in the West India for its ethnic look.

 The east region of India has a distinct style and the artisans of this region follow an exclusive manner while creating sarees for the women of East India.
 The major natural fibres, namely cotton, mulberry silk and wild silk have traditionally been cultivated and woven in this region.
 Interlocked-weft weaving is found throughout the eastern half of India from the north-eastern state of Manipur to the south-eastern state of Tamil Nadu, and is commonly found in older Bengali and Banarasi sarees.
 These types of sarees are decorated with straight borders and temple motifs.
 Many traditional eastern-region sarees display simple palettes based on the natural colours of the fibres used.
-Many of the expensive and traditional saree of this region include Jamdani muslins and Bengali Deshi Muslins that are archetypal of the eastern region.
+Many of the expensive and traditional saree of this region include Jamdani muslins and Bangladeshi Muslins that are archetypal of the eastern region.
 Decca muslins are the amalgamation of the tradition of Bengal and Bangladesh and representative of the creative faculty that the artisans and the weavers of this region possess.

 The Indian sarees have a great variety as the sarees of North India displays distinct styles that stand apart from the sarees of other regions.
 The most famous saree of this region is Banarasi saree that is exemplary for the intricate designs created with high quality zari.
-Though Banarasi sarees have a great traditional value, this region is the hub for making exclusive sarees like Bandhani Sarees, Chikan Sarees, Kota Sarees, Tanchois Sarees, Tissue Sarees etc. Each saree has a distinct feature distinguishing them from one another.
+Though Banarasi sarees have a great traditional value, this region is the hub for making exclusive sarees like Bandhani Sarees, Chikan Sarees, Kota Sarees, Tanchoi Sarees, Tissue Sarees etc. Each saree has a distinct feature distinguishing them from one another.